Mobile earth station

-Mobile earth station (also: mobile earth radio station) is – according to Article 1.68 of the International Telecommunication Union's (ITU) ITU Radio Regulations (RR) – defined as "An earth station in the mobile-satellite service intended to be used while in motion or during halts at unspecified points."
+Mobile earth station (MES; also: mobile earth radio station) is – according to Article 1.68 of the International Telecommunication Union's (ITU) ITU Radio Regulations (RR) – defined as "An earth station in the mobile-satellite service intended to be used while in motion or during halts at unspecified points."

 Each station shall be classified by the service in which it operates permanently or temporarily.